Estimated reading time: 6 minutes

 3. Create a Welcoming Experience

-There are not many things as awkward for a church visitor to be ignored or to be overwhelmed with attention.
+There are not many things as awkward as a church visitor being ignored or overwhelmed with attention.

 Everyone wants to be greeted, but not everyone is comfortable being inundated with unwelcome attention.

-Try to remember that most people who visit a church are looking for something – time with God.
+Remember that most people visiting a church are looking for something – time with God.

-They might be exploring the Christian faith for the first time or checking to see if the church culture is a good fit.
+They might be exploring the Christian faith for the first time or assessing whether the church culture is a good fit.

 Regardless, it is important to make the experience as positive as possible.